 With its variety of options for ventilation and weather protection, this tent makes a great choice for hot desert camping or when the weather turns nasty.

 The Duplex will cost you $599, making it one of the more expensive shelters in this review.
 Add in the cost of stakes, which are not included but are necessary, as well as the cost of the optional tent poles if you don't have adjustable trekking poles, and you have a pretty pricey purchase.
 For those looking to save money and weight, Zpacks sells the Duplex Tarp (without bug netting or a floor) for only $375.
 Despite the high cost, as our favorite ultralight tent that we tested and reviewed, we think it is worth the investment.

-The Zpacks Duplex is our Editors' Choice Award winner because compared to the competition it includes all of the things we are looking for in an ultra light shelter: low weight, great weather protection, a comfortable living space, and included bug protection.
-While it is expensive, we feel that the quality of materials used and the made-to-order craftsmanship are worth the expense.
-Using your adjustable trekking poles for support, this tent is a fantastic option for long thru hikes or short overnight backpacking trips, and can be customized for other uses or to be completely freestanding.
+The Zpacks Duplex is our Editors' Choice Award winner because compared to the competition it includes all of the things we are looking for in an ultralight shelter: low weight, great weather protection, a comfortable living space, and included bug protection.
+While it is expensive, we feel that the quality of materials used, and the made-to-order craftsmanship are worth the expense.
+This tent, which uses adjustable trekking poles for support, is a fantastic option for long thru-hikes or short overnight backpacking trips, and can be customized for other uses or to be completely freestanding.
 With lots of major advantages and only minimal drawbacks, this tent quickly endeared itself to all who used it.